Janhavi30052002/Personal-portfolio/README.md

 - Responsive layout for different screen sizes
 - Showcase of projects with descriptions and links
-- About Me section highlighting skills and background
+- About Me section highlighting about Myself
-- Contact form for visitors to get in touch
+- Hire Me Section highlighting skills and background
 - Interactive elements using JavaScript

 ## Live Demo